php-dev-br/laravel-doc-pt-br/helpers.md

     */

 <a name="method-data-get"></a>
 #### `data_get()` {.collection-method}

-The `data_get` function retrieves a value from a nested array or object using " dot" notation:
+The `data_get` function retrieves a value from a nested array or object using "dot" notation:

     $data = ['products' => ['desk' => ['price' => 100]]];